South Korean leader: Seoul won't seek own nuclear deterrent - NewsBreak

 Yoon’s comments came after North Korea last week claimed a widely disputed victory over COVID-19 but also blamed South Korea for the outbreak.
 North Korea insists leaflets and other objects flown across the border by activists spread the virus, an unscientific claim Seoul describes as “ridiculous.”

 North Korea has a history of dialing up pressure on South Korea when it doesn’t get what it wants from the United States, and there are concerns that North Korea’s threat portends a provocation, which could include a nuclear or missile test or even border skirmishes.
-Some experts say North Korea may stir up tensions around joint military exercises between the allies.
+Some experts say North Korea may stir up tensions around joint military exercises between the allies that start next week.

 Comments / 0